bitrix24/b24restdocs/api-reference/crm/universal/user-defined-object-types/index.md

 - [{#T}](./../../status/crm-status-list.md)
 - [{#T}](./../../status/crm-status-delete.md)

-## Managing the Settings of the SPA Element Detail Form
+## Managing Detail Form Settings for SPA Elements

-Methods for managing the settings of the SPA element detail form provide the ability to configure the display and behavior of detail forms for elements in the CRM.
-These methods work similarly to the existing methods for managing the settings of detail forms for deals, contacts, and other CRM entities, such as [`crm.deal.details.configuration.*`](../../deals/custom-form/index.md), [`crm.contact.details.configuration.*`](../../contacts/custom-form/index.md), and so on.
+Methods for managing the detail form settings for SPA elements provide the ability to configure the display and behavior of detail forms in the CRM.
+These methods work similarly to existing methods for managing the settings of detail forms for deals, contacts, and other CRM entities, such as [`crm.deal.details.configuration.*`](../../deals/custom-form/index.md), [`crm.contact.details.configuration.*`](../../contacts/custom-form/index.md), and so on.

 - [{#T}](../item-details-configuration/crm-item-details-configuration-get.md)
 - [{#T}](../item-details-configuration/crm-item-details-configuration-set.md)
 - [{#T}](../item-details-configuration/crm-item-details-configuration-reset.md)
 - [{#T}](../item-details-configuration/crm-item-details-configuration-forceCommonScopeForAll.md)

-## Events on SPAs
+## Events for SPAs

 - [{#T}](../events/type/on-crm-type-add.md)
 - [{#T}](../events/type/on-crm-type-update.md)